twooster/holz/README.md

 ```

 Also, don't use the keys `child` or `setLevel` or `_log` as log levels,
-cuz that will cause problems when the logging methods are assigned to
+because that will cause problems when the logging methods are assigned to
 the logger.

 ### Methods on the logger